ssh352/algotrading-SUM18/README.md

 Backtester stuff will be in `backtester_stuff` and will be entirely C++ at least for the time being (CLI is fine).
-Dependencies for Backtester include Boost for its high precision decimal class.
+Dependencies for Backtester include Boost for its high precision decimal class and its datetime tools.
 It's also just a great library overall, so install it.

 Websocket stuff is in the aptly named corresponding folder.